starbeamjs/starbeam/docs/PACKAGE-SURFACE-TRIAGE.md

 - `attached`: the adapter supplied an element, and Starbeam may run element-backed resource work with cleanup registered to the framework lifetime.
-- `cleaned up`: the attachment lifetime ended.
+- `cleaned-up`: the attachment lifetime ended.
 Observers, subscriptions, and resource scopes tied to that element have been released.
 A later element is a new attachment lifetime.